 Silvia Leon has a medical degree from Rosario University in Colombia where she worked as an Emergency Department physician, as well as a graduate diploma in Clinical Epidemiology from McMaster University.
 She is pursuing her Master of Science, in the Department of Community Health Sciences, University of Manitoba while she works as a Student Research Coordinator.
 Her current research is focused on pharmacoepidemiology including using administrative health databases.
 Her research aims to evaluate the impact of Angiotensin-converting-enzyme inhibitor (ACE inhibitor) prescription discontinuation after an episode of hyperkalemia in patients with Chronic Kidney Disease. @silviajulianalm

-Krista Rossum received her Bachelor of Science in Biochemistry from the University of North Texas, and is currently pursing a Master of Science in Community Health Sciences at the University of Manitoba.
-She works as a Research Assistant for CDIC’s work with Can-SOLVE CKD.
-Her work helps to identify patient priorities and testing tools, strategies and models to improve the information dialysis patients receive, as well as to improve the interaction between patients and health care providers, and the individualization of care.
+Krista Rossum received her Bachelor of Science in Biochemistry from the University of North Texas, and is currently pursing a dual MD and Master of Science (Community Health Sciences) at the University of Manitoba.